-Understanding the General Ledger and the COA
+Understanding the General Ledger and the Chart of Accounts

 The general ledger stores your financial data, and the chart of accounts shows the accounts that all general ledger entries are posted to.
 Business Central includes a standard chart of accounts that is ready to support your business.

 The setup of the general ledger is at the core of financial processes because it defines how you post data.
+Two pages play an important part in configuring your finance processes:

 - Invoice rounding details